 The short answer: YES.
 Retinoids are safe for everyone, although if you’re under the age of 13, pregnant, or nursing, comprehensive testing can’t be confidently performed.
 If your skin type is sensitive, you may be tempted to reach for retinol as a “gentler” alternative.
 As stated above, that’s only due to its low-level absorbency.
 Instead, find a formula made for you without sacrificing results because the best skincare products are the ones tailored to your skin type and its needs.

 Enjoy your beautiful, healthy skin.
-Skip over-the-counter products that lack the scientific backing and test of time that retinoids like Tretinoin uniquely boast.
+Skip over-the-counter products that lack the scientific backing and test of time.
+If you really want to see what is Tretinoin, and what it can do, check out our before and after blog to see the transformative experiences our customers have experienced.
 With Dear Brightly, you skip having to go to the dermatologist in-person.
 Get an online consultation with a provider — within minutes.